 Alex Ash ’16

-Alex Ash ’16, who graduated with a major in Communication, served as a fellow at the Brainard Writing Center on campus, and since leaving Carthage has been a third-grade teaching assistant.
-The native of Reading, Penn., is looking forward to creating an enjoyable classroom environment in Thailand to keep her students’ attention on the learning goals, and plans to facilitate language learning through interactive lessons that take English out of the textbook and put it in a real-world context.
+Alex Ash ’16, graduated with a major in Communication, served as a fellow at the Brainard Writing Center on campus, and worked as a third-grade teaching assistant after graduation.
+The native of Reading, Penn., aimed to create an enjoyable classroom environment in Thailand to keep his students’ attention on the learning goals, and facilitated language learning through interactive lessons that took English out of the textbook and put it in a real-world context.

 Jessica Livingston ’17